Police criticized for role at nationalist march in Warsaw

 “During the Warsaw Uprising in 1944, thousands of Poles died at the hands of German Nazis from the SS.
 I don’t know why the police didn’t respond to such criminal symbolism in Warsaw, which suffered so much in World War II.
 On the other hand, demonstrators with democratic views were forcibly removed,” Brejza told The Associated Press.

+Also Saturday, the American Jewish Committee condemned an antisemitic event that occurred amid Independence Day events in the Polish city of Krakow, where speakers Friday denounced Jewish people in a park.
+One speaker talked about burning Jews and the crowd chanted, “Down with the Jewish occupation.”

-A police spokesman, Sylwester Marczak, said the detained activists, some from the group Obywatele RP, which means Citizens of Poland, were held for several hours because they had restricted the work of the police, and refused to show their identification documents.
+A police spokesman, Sylwester Marczak, said the activists detained Friday in Warsaw, some from the group Obywatele RP, which means Citizens of Poland, were held for several hours because they had restricted the work of the police, and refused to show their identification documents.

 “These are grounds for detention,” Marczak told TVN24, an independent all-news broadcaster in Poland.